CatMMachado/rest-apis/Tutorial/RestGuidelines.md

    *See*: `WeatherForecastController.cs` (`#region Parameter Restrictions and Defaults`)

 8. **Service Limits**
-   Mention service plan, quota, or environment-based limits in your documentation, but do not include concrete values.
+   Mention service plan, quota, or environment-based limits in your documentation, but do not include concrete values.  **Reescrever para clarificar a diferença entre "documentation" and "specification" que é indicada nas guidelines.
+Isto já terá de vir de trás.**
    *See*: `Program.cs` and `WeatherForecastController.cs` (`#region Service Usage Limits`)

 9. **Deprecation Notes**